Tabu-driven Quantum Neighborhood Samplers: Simulations

 \subsection{Larger neighborhood exploration benefits}

-To study the first objective we replaced QAOA by brute-force search in Alg.\ref{alg:tsoneflipQAOA}.
-Starting from the all-zero initial solution, we first run Alg. \ref{alg:tsoneflip} with different constant tabu tenures (randTT = 0).
+To study the first objective we replaced QAOA by brute-force search in Alg.~\ref{alg:tsoneflipQAOA}.
+Starting from the all-zero initial solution, we first run the basic TS with different constant tabu tenures (rTT = 0).
 Then, we do the same with brute-force TS for different values of $k$ up to 20.
 We study two regimes that differ in how TS search results, namely when $k$ is not comparatively small to $N$ on instances where $N=20$, and when it is on instances of 100, 200, and 500 variables.